-In March 2016, an accounting update was issued which simplified several aspects related to accounting for share-based payment transactions, including the income tax consequences.
+In March 2016, an accounting update was issued which simplifies several aspects related to accounting for share-based payment transactions, including the income tax consequences.
+The income tax consequences which relate to accounting for excess tax benefits have been adopted prospectively, resulting in recognition of excess tax benefits against income tax expense, rather than additional paid-in capital, of \$0.1 million for the nine months ended September 30, 2017.
+No adjustment was necessary related to the deferred tax balances.
 The Company adopted this update on January 1, 2017.
-The income tax consequences which related to accounting for excess tax benefits have been adopted prospectively, resulting in recognition of excess tax benefits against income tax expense rather than additional paid-in capital of \$0.6 million for the six months ended June 30, 2017.
-No adjustment was necessary related to the deferred tax balances.